Monkestation/monke-wiki/guides/medical/pathology.md

 > Chemistry's job is no longer to cure viruses its now entirely up to you the pathologist.
 {.is-warning}

-# Disease Images and you
+# Disease spread types and you
 | Image | Name | Description |
 | --- | --- | --- |
 |![image.png](/image.png) | Blood Contact | Blood pools, Injecting blood, bloodied items, bloodied surgery tools, ingesting blood, eating infected meats.|